launchcodedev/app-config/docs/guide/intro/codegen.md

 }
 ```

-By "augmenting" the module, TypeScript will know that when importing `config`,
-it has a specific type.
+By "augmenting" the module, TypeScript will know that `config` has a specific type.

+Other options for the meta file:
+- `file`: filepath of code to write
+- `name`: export name, mostly for aesthetic reasons
+- `augmentModule`: if app-config main export should be typed
+- `leadingComments`: first couple lines to insert in file
+- `rendererOptions`: unstable options passed to quicktype